Korean American children's literature

-Korean American children’s literature has often been included in the study of the broader Asian American children’s literature category.
+Korean American children's literature has often been included in the study of the broader Asian American children's literature category.
 There are varying definitions of “Korean American children’s literature,” as this is a category that has been written by both non-Koreans and Korean Americans as well as by Koreans and Korean Americans.
 Scholars have outlined two main criteria to categorize these books.
 These include the presence of at least one Korean American or Korean character, and the identification of the author as a resident of the United States (and consequently the use of English).
-This category represents a variety of Korean American experiences, including immigration to the United States, misrepresentation, interracial Korean adoption narratives, and multiracial Korean American children narratives.
+This category represents a variety of Korean American experiences, including immigration to the United States, misrepresentation, interracial Korean adoption narratives, and multiracial Korean American children's narratives.
 Since the 1970s, numerous authors have contributed to the genre of Korean American children's literature.

 History

-The first instances of Korean American children’s literature can be traced back to the 1970s and 1980s.
-In 1976, The Council on Interracial Books for Children (CIBC) formed the Asian American Children’s Book Project and conducted a review on Asian American themes currently found in children’s books at that time.
-There were a total of 66 books reviewed, but only two were categorized as Korean American: a picture book titled Chinese Eyes written by Marjorie Wayhill and a young adult fiction book titled Understanding Kim written by Pelagie Doane.
-Chinese Eyes was published in 1974, but it has been labeled as one of the “most racist children books I have ever read” by reviewers.
+The first instances of Korean American children's literature can be traced back to the 1970s and 1980s.
+In 1976, The Council on Interracial Books for Children (CIBC) formed the Asian American Children's Book Project and conducted a review on Asian American themes currently found in children's books at that time.
+There was a total of 66 books reviewed, but only two were categorized as Korean American: a picture book titled Chinese Eyes written by Marjorie Wayhill and a young adult fiction book titled Understanding Kim written by Pelagie Doane.
+Chinese Eyes was published in 1974, but it has been labeled as one of the “most racist children book I have ever read” by reviewers.

 As a result, other scholars have identified Ae Kyung’s Dream, written by Min Paek in 1988, as the first Korean American picture book.
 This story follows a female protagonist who initially faces difficulty adjusting to her new life in America but begins to speak well after dreaming about King Sejong, who is credited for inventing the Korean Alphabet, hangul.
-Since then, many more works have been published under the genre of Korean American children’s literature.
+Since then, many more works have been published under the genre of Korean American children's literature.

 Characteristics and common themes

 Immigration

-A large part of children’s literature relating to Korean Americans in the United States centers around the immigrant experience.
+A large part of children's literature relating to Korean Americans in the United States centers around the immigrant experience.
 Some of the common themes explored in these picture books include language conflict, name selection, language mediators, family values, and life after immigration.
-A study conducted in 2016 by Kwon and Graff explored the responses of mothers to various children’s pictures featuring the Korean immigrant experience, and revealed that books that conveyed the Korean culture and its indicators of success as well as the Korean identity were the most likely to be well received by Korean parents.
+A study conducted in 2016 by Kwon and Graff explored the responses of mothers to various children's pictures featuring the Korean immigrant experience and revealed that books that conveyed the Korean culture and its indicators of success as well as the Korean identity were the most likely to be well received by Korean parents.
 On the other hand, books that offered an inaccurate representation of Koreans and Korean Americans (through exaggerated illustrations of the Korean skin color) were not as well liked by the parents in this study.